Trump's D.C. crackdown is 'very problematic,' says former Capitol Police officer

 Dunn: Well, people have always talked about police misconduct, police abuse, police oversight.
 And, literally, he's taking the reins off of them to do whatever the hell they want, even if that means violating somebody's rights, violating rules, [and he] just threw the rule book out of the window.
 And that's not good.

-Martin: The head of the DC Police Union actually praised this effort.
-In a statement, [Chairman of the DC Police Union] Gregg Pemberton, said that adding National Guard forces will be "a critical stopgap" to address what he called "out of control crime."
+Martin: The head of the D.C.
+Police Union actually praised this effort.
+In a statement, [D.C.
+Police Union Chairman] Gregg Pemberton said that adding National Guard forces will be "a critical stopgap" to address what he called "out of control" crime.
 Why do you think you have such a different view of things?

 The digital article was edited by Obed Manuel.
 The radio version was produced by Milton Guevara and Nia Dumas.

-Note: Editor's note: MPD data shows that violent crime is down about 26% in Washington from this time compared with last year.
-Overall, crime is down about 7%.